What is Shore Hardness Scale: Comparing Shore A vs. Shore D Hardness

 Shore Scale Conversion

 Some materials that lie between soft and rigid can be tested using both Shore A and Shore D scales.
 In such cases, you can use a simple conversion table to determine the Shore A scale value corresponding to the Shore D scale.
-This conversion can also be applied to all the shore hardness scales, though compatibility is more limited.

 These hardness scales were created so that everyone could discuss these materials and have a common point of reference for them.